jinyizju/V.PhyloMaker/README.md

 (2) The data

-The four data sets work with the functions to makes phylogenetic hypotheses for a user-specified list of vascular plant species.
+The four data sets work with the functions to make phylogenetic hypotheses for a user-specified list of vascular plant species.

 ‘GBOTB.extended’ is a mega-tree derived from two recently published mega-trees, described in the help page, and includes 74,531 species and all families of extant vascular plants, is the largest dated phylogeny for vascular plants.